switchupcb/disgo/_contribution/concepts/EVENTS.md

 ### What is a Gateway Intent?

 [Gateway Intents](https://discord.com/developers/docs/topics/gateway#gateway-intents) are required to receive certain events.
-Disgo makes managing a bot's Gateway Intents easy by automatically setting the `Client.Config.Intents` when an event handler is added to the bot using the `Handle(event, handler)` function.
+Disgo makes managing a bot's Gateway Intents easy by automatically setting the `Client.Config.Gateway.Intents` when an event handler is added to the bot using the `Handle(event, handler)` function.
 When a bot's Session connects to the Discord Gateway, the bot's current `Intents` value will be used to identify which events to receive.

 ### When should I add or remove my event handler?